fmurciag/dynamic-image-exposure-rate/README.md

 # dynamic-image-exposure-rate
-Dynamic adjustment of image exposure rate with tracking bar
+Dynamic adjustment of image exposure rate with tracking bar using the the gamma function

 ## Explain